 1010SS Introductory Psychology 3

 3600*SI Statistics in Psychology 3

+3605* Psychology Statistics Lab 1

 3610**SI Research Methods in Psychology 4

-* PSY SI3600 Statistics in Psychology is recommended to be taken no later than first semester Junior year.
+* PSY SI3600 Statistics in Psychology and PSY 3605 Psychology Statistics Lab are recommended to be taken no later than first semester Junior year.
 Math 1010 or equivalent is required to register for PSY SI3600.
+For PSY 3605: Math 1010 or equivalent is a prerequisite for PSY 3605 and PSY 3600 or equivalent is a prerequisite/co-requisite.

 **PSY SI3610 Research Methods in Psychology is recommended to be taken no later than second semester Junior Year.
-Note that PSY SI3600 (or an equivalent with prior approval from the Department Chair) is a prerequisite for PSY SI3610.
+Note that PSY SI3600 (or an equivalent with prior approval from the Department Chair) is a prerequisite for PSY SI3610, and PSY 3605 is a prerequisite/co-requisite.

 Core Content Courses (15 hours)